rysavy-ondrej/ethanol/TestData/ContextBuilder/Readme.md

 ### Steps

 1. **Setting Up the Database Environment**:
    - If you haven't already, set up a local PostgreSQL instance or use Docker to create a PostgreSQL container.
+You can use provided `dockerfile` to create a new PostgreSQL container.

+     ```bash
+     docker run --name ethanol-postgres -e POSTGRES_DB=ethanol -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 1605:5432 -v db_data:/var/lib/postgresql/data -v db_init:/docker-entrypoint-initdb.d -d postgres
+     ```

 2. **Installing PostgreSQL Command Line Interface (CLI)**:
    - If not already installed, get the PostgreSQL CLI for easy database interaction: